-A management provision is made for in the Permit Conditions that, if a right holder has not been actively fishing before or on 31 May 2017, its SBT allocation will be transferred to right holders that have been active in that season.
-This provision was applicable in the Large Pelagic Longline sector for 2017 fishing season.
-In addition, the Tuna Pole-line sector was only given up until the 15th of July 2017 to catch and land its entire allocation otherwise it shall be divided equally to the active Rights Holders in the Large Pelagic Longline sector.
+A management provision is made for in the Permit Conditions that, if a right holder has not been actively fishing before or on 31 May 2018, its SBT allocation will be transferred to right holders that have been active in that season.
+This provision was applicable in the Large Pelagic Longline sector for 2018 fishing season.